Meeting Room Policy and Guidelines

 Charles Stewart Mott Foundation Community Room

-Room capacity: 60 to 150
+Room capacity (minimum/max) 60 to 150

-Advance reservations required: 21 days ahead of use
+Advance reservations required 21 days ahead of use

-Length of free use: 3 hours including setup/breakdown
+Length of free use 3 hours including setup/breakdown

-Frequency of use: Once a month
+Frequency of use Once a month

-Rental per hour over 3 hours: $30/hr
+Rental per hour over 3 hours $50/hr

 Digital Studio

-Graff Family Digital Studio – Opening to the public soon
+Graff Family Digital Studio

-Room capacity: 5
+Room capacity 5

 Instant reservation available?
-No. Staff approval is required
+No. Staff approval is required and room users

-Advance reservations accepted: 1 month ahead
+Advance reservations accepted 1 month ahead

-Length of free use*: 3 hours including setup/breakdown
+Length of free use* 3 hours including setup/breakdown

-Rental per hour over 3 hours: $10/hr
+Rental per hour over 3 hours $10/hr

-Frequency of use: Twice a month
+Frequency of use Twice a month

 Special Purpose Rooms and Spaces